puzzmo-com/blog.puzzmo.com/content/posts/2023/12/22/q4-changelog/index.md

 A Redwood app provides both APIs and a web interface, we use the web parts of RedwoodJS for an admin dashboard we call "Studio."
 Studio powers all of the admin tools for managing dailies, puzzles, iframe embeds and offers a "GitHub for Crosswords" which is used to handle editing, reviewing and fact checking every crossword which is put on the daily.
 This clocks in at roughly 100k LOC, though a lot of it comes from our templating systems.
 We use react-bootstrap for the majority of the user interface, which is truly a "no-frills get stuff done" framework for writing reasonable code fast.

 My opinions have a roughly 50% overlap on things that Redwood provides that we want, vs decisions they made which I don't really agree with.
-That number used to be higher, as they look to be prioritising the React aspects over the API aspects in a way that means we need to start being careful about the future of our foundations.
+That number used to be higher, as they look to be prioritising the web parts over the API parts of Redwood in a way that means we need to start being careful about the future of the API's foundations.

 We host the API on Render, which occasionally has gone down on us, but not enough to warrant being an issue.
 Render has a great set of tools for building server-driven apps - we use a lot of their features.